StarRocks/starrocks/docs/loading/Spark-connector-starrocks.md

 Construct data in memory and load data into the StarRocks table.

+1. You can write the spark application using Scala or Python.

-1. Write the following scala code snippet in `spark-shell`:
+   For Scala, run the following code snippet in `spark-shell`:

     ```Scala
     // 1.
 Create a DataFrame from a sequence.
     val data = Seq((1, "starrocks", 100), (2, "spark", 100))
     val df = data.toDF("id", "name", "score")

     // 2.
-Write to starrocks with the format "starrocks",
+Write to StarRocks by configuring the format as "starrocks" and the following options.
-    // and replace the options with your own.
+    // You need to modify the options according your own environment.
     df.write.format("starrocks")
-        .option("starrocks.fe.http.url", "127.0.0.1:8038")
+        .option("starrocks.fe.http.url", "127.0.0.1:8030")
-        .option("starrocks.fe.jdbc.url", "jdbc:mysql://127.0.0.1:9038")
+        .option("starrocks.fe.jdbc.url", "jdbc:mysql://127.0.0.1:9030")
         .option("starrocks.table.identifier", "test.score_board")
         .option("starrocks.user", "root")
         .option("starrocks.password", "")
         .mode("append")
+        .save()
+    ```

+    For Python, run the following code snippet in `pyspark`:

+    ```python
+    from pyspark.sql import SparkSession

+    spark = SparkSession \
+        .builder \
+        .appName("StarRocks Example") \
+        .getOrCreate()

+    # 1. Create a DataFrame from a sequence.
+    data = [(1, "starrocks", 100), (2, "spark", 100)]
+    df = spark.sparkContext.parallelize(data) \
+            .toDF(["id", "name", "score"])

+    # 2. Write to StarRocks by configuring the format as "starrocks" and the following options.
+    # You need to modify the options according your own environment.
+    df.write.format("starrocks") \
+        .option("starrocks.fe.http.url", "127.0.0.1:8030") \
+        .option("starrocks.fe.jdbc.url", "jdbc:mysql://127.0.0.1:9030") \
+        .option("starrocks.table.identifier", "test.score_board") \
+        .option("starrocks.user", "root") \
+        .option("starrocks.password", "") \
+        .mode("append") \
         .save()
     ```